-- Plan and review support for their pupils with SEND on a graduated basis, in collaboration with parents/carers, the SENCO and, where appropriate, the pupils themselves. - Set high expectations for every pupil and aim to teach them the full curriculum, whatever their prior attainment. - Plan lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving, and every pupil with SEND will be able to study the full national curriculum. - Be responsible and accountable for the progress and development of the pupils in their class. - Maintain a one-page profile of the pupil with SEND. - Inform the parents/carers of pupils with SEND that SEND provision is being made where the pupil does not have an EHC plan. - Liaise with the parents/carers of pupils with SEND. - Be aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Keep the relevant figures of authority up-to-date with any changes in behaviour, academic developments and causes of concern.
+- Plan and review support for their pupils with SEND on a graduated basis, in collaboration with parents/carers, the SENCO and, where appropriate, the pupils themselves. - Set high expectations for every pupil and aim to teach them the full curriculum, whatever their prior attainment. - Plan lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving, and every pupil with SEND will be able to study the full national curriculum. - Be responsible and accountable for the progress and development of the pupils in their class. - Inform the parents/carers of pupils with SEND that SEND provision is being made where the pupil does not have an EHC plan.

+- Liaise with the parents/carers of pupils with SEND. - Be aware of the needs, outcomes sought, and support provided to any pupils with SEND they are working with. - Keep the relevant members of staff up-to-date with any changes in behaviour, academic developments and causes of concern.